Card

 We also recommend compressing the image to further save on data usage.
 A good app for this is Squoosh, but be warned that it uses Google trackers.
 For JPEG, the MozJPEG encoder with default settings is usually very good, and for PNG, the OxiPNG encoder with default settings is usually very good.

-Cards in Recorder in HTTP mode
+Cards in Recorder in HTTP mode#

-Using HTTP mode in the OwnTracks Recorder will cause the Recorder to search for a friend's CARD in
+Using HTTP mode in the OwnTracks Recorder will cause the Recorder to search for a friend's CARD in the following two paths, with the first found winning:

 <STORAGEDIR>/cards/<user>/<user>.json